-Unnur Ottarsdottir is the author of art educational therapy (AET).
-The development of AET began around 1994 and the theory and methods of AET were originated over the years 1999-2000, in relation to Ottarsdottir’s doctoral research.
-She has written about the AET research and published the findings internationally in many of the world’s leading journals in the field.
+Dr Unnur Ottarsdottir initiated art educational therapy (AET).
+The development of AET began around 1994 but its theory and methods were developed over the years 1999-2000, in relation to Ottarsdottir’s doctoral research which was conducted in an Icelandic secondary school.
+Unnur has written about the research and published the findings internationally in many of the world’s leading journals and books in the field.

 What is Art Educational Therapy?

 The same basic theories and methods are applied in art educational therapy (AET) as are generally applied in art therapy, in addition to a focus on education.
 Coursework learning is integrated into art therapy in AET through art making, and specific learning difficulties are observed in relation to emotional difficulties.
 The individual’s verbal expressions and actions are viewed as forms of expression including coursework learning.
 Emotions, experiences, thoughts and rational thinking are worked with in AET through art making, writing and coursework learning within the therapeutic relationship, with the aim of enhancing emotional well-being and facilitating coursework learning.

 Coursework Learning in Art Educational Therapy

 Traditional coursework learning subjects, such as mathematics, reading, writing, grammar, social studies, physics and chemistry, are worked with in AET.
 Aiming to facilitate coursework learning and enhance emotional well-being, coursework subjects are integrated into art therapy in AET through art making, direct teaching, coursework learning and discussion.